Blue Thermal

 Blue Thermal: Aonagi Daigaku Taiiku-kai Kōkū-bu (ブルーサーマル -青凪大学体育会航空部-, Burū Sāmaru: Aonagi Daigaku Taiiku-kai Kōkū-bu) is a Japanese manga series by Kana Ozawa.
 It was serialized in Shinchosha's seinen manga magazine Monthly Comic @ Bunch between April 2015 and November 2017 and was collected in five tankōbon volumes.
 A prequel manga by Ozawa titled Blue Thermal: First Flight (ブルーサーマル FIRST FLIGHT, Burū Sāmaru: First Flight) has been serialized online via Line Corporation's Line Manga website between November 2021 and January 2022 and was collected in a single tankōbon volume by Shinchosha.
 An anime film adaptation by Telecom Animation Film was released in March 2022.

+Plot

+Tamaki Tsuru, a first-year student at Aonagi University, hopes to enjoy a typical college life centered on friendships and romance.
+Intending to avoid intense athletics, she tries out for the tennis club, but an accident during practice leads her to damage a model glider belonging to the university's Aviation Club.
+Unable to pay for the repairs, Tamaki is pressured into working off her debt and is reluctantly drawn into the club's activities by its captain, Jun Kuramochi.
+Although initially resistant and disillusioned with campus life, Tamaki's perspective begins to change after Kuramochi takes her on a glider flight, where she becomes captivated by the experience of soaring through the sky.
+The story traces her gradual involvement with the glider club and her growing connection to aviation as she reconsiders her goals, relationships, and sense of purpose.